Barnack: 1963 Handley Page Victor crash

+The survivor, Flt Lt Jackson, attended RAF Hospital Ely.

 Notable people

 Charles Kingsley, author of The Water Babies, spent his childhood at the Rectory.
 His brother Henry Kingsley was born there in 1830.
 They were the sons of the Rev. Charles Kingsley the elder and Mary, née Lucas.
 The Rectory was largely rebuilt later in the 19th century and is now called Kingsley House.

 The painter Wilfrid Wood (1888–1976) lived in a 17th-century thatched cottage, Littlefield on Station Road, Barnack from 1938.
 The village hall is now named after him.

 Amenities

 Barnack has a primary school, a pub, two bed and breakfasts, a MOT test centre and a garage.
 There are also several other small businesses and an agricultural goods supplier.